 Courses supported by the Program for Community-Engaged Scholarship (ProCES) may include community-based research, volunteer service linked with coursework, historical and theoretical reflections on service, or content that helps you explore and formulate responses to pressing societal issues.
 Courses recommended for Service Focus can be found on the ProCES website as indicated with a Service Focus icon.

 Petition a Course

-Fill out the Service Focus Course Petition form by midnight May 6.
-The form will ask for course information and a short explanation of how the course would build on your summer internship experience or further your service interests.
+2. Complete this online petition form.
+The form will ask for course information and a short explanation of how the course would build on what you learned from your summer internship experience.